Geodesics and gravitational waves in chaotic extreme-mass-ratio inspirals: the curious case of Zipoy-Voorhees black-hole mimickers: Introduction

+The Laser Interferometer Space Antenna (LISA) \cite{LISA:2017pwj} is a space-borne GW detector that will open new realms in GW astrophysics, due to its unprecedented level of accuracy \cite{Baibhav:2019rsa,Amaro-Seoane:2022rxf,LISA:2022kgy,Karnesis:2022vdp}.
+It will target, in particular, mHz sources of GWs which are undetectable with current ground-based detectors.
+One of the prime objectives of LISA (and other space-based programs \cite{TianQin:2015yph,Ruan:2018tsw,Ruan:2020smc}) is the detection of GWs from extreme-mass-ratio inspirals (EMRIs) \cite{Glampedakis:2005hs,Gair:2017ynp}, which involve a primary supermassive compact object, such as those lurking in galactic cores, and a secondary stellar-mass compact object.
+We expect that the detection of EMRIs will allow for exquisite measurements of EMRI parameters, the multipolar structure of the primary of the EMRI \cite{Ryan:1995wh,Ryan:1997hg,Ryan:1997kh,Pacilio:2020jza,Vaglio:2022flq,Vaglio:2023lrd}, and, in general, very accurate tests of GR \cite{Babak:2017tow}.
+Currently, the most significant tool of perturbations theory to study EMRI evolution is the gravitational self-force \cite{Poisson:2004gg,Barack:2018yvs}, though it has been proven to be a daunting task to undertake and has only been calculated up to second order till date \cite{vandeMeent:2017bcc,Isoyama:2021jjd}.
+However, other techniques, such as those that will be used in this work, has proven accurate enough to capture the dissipative effects of EMRI evolution, when compared to Teukolsky-based waveforms \cite{Babak:2006uv}, which utilize weak field post-Newtonian techniques to find the fluxes together with general-relativistic kludge schemes to evolve the EMRI accurately enough \cite{Glampedakis:2002cb,Glampedakis:2002ya,Glampedakis:2005hs} even when the primary spacetime of the EMRI is quasi-Kerr in nature \cite{Gair:2005ih,Barack:2006pq,Glampedakis:2005cf,Gair:2007kr,Lukes-Gerakopoulos:2010ipp,Destounis:2020kss,Destounis:2021mqv,Destounis:2021rko}.
+Environmental effects and spacetime deformations in EMRIs should, therefore, be taken into account in order to maximize the scientific yield from these sources \cite{Chakrabarti:1995dw,Ryan:1995wh,Ryan:1997hg,Ryan:1997kh,Barausse:2006vt,Barausse:2007dy,Eda:2013gg,Macedo:2013qea,Barausse:2014tra, Cardoso:2016olt,Cardoso:2019rou,Toubiana:2020drf,Caputo:2020irr,Cardoso:2021sip,Zwick:2021dlg,Zwick:2022dih,Speri:2022upm,Sberna:2022qbn,Polcar:2022bwv,Vicente:2022ivh,Speeney:2022ryg,Cardoso:2021wlq,Cardoso:2022whc,Cheung:2021bol,Destounis:2022obl}.
 Fortunately or not, it is atypical to find integrable spacetimes, especially when complex astrophysical environments are involved or the primary is an exotic compact object \cite{Cardoso:2019rvt}.
 To that end, a significant spacetime degeneracy is present in Sgr A* and M87*.
 Current investigations have concluded that an abundance of exotic objects can cast shadows that are practically indistinguishable (in specified regions of their parameter space) from those of Schwarzschild (or Kerr) BHs \cite{Vincent:2015xta,Olivares:2018abq,Abdikamalov:2019ztb,Wielgus:2020uqz,Herdeiro:2021lwl,Wielgus:2021peu,Rosa:2022tfv,Rosa:2022toh}, therefore assuming that Sgr A* and M87* are BHs, only from their shadow silhouette, can lead to significant misinterpretation.
 Indeed, we need to invoke geodesics \cite{Boshkayev:2015jaa}, accretion disk analyses \cite{Chowdhury:2011aa} and GW ringdown tests \cite{Kokkotas:1999bd,Berti:2009kk,Cardoso:2016rao,Cardoso:2016oxy,Abedi:2016hgu,Maggio:2019zyv,Maggio:2020jml,Abedi:2020ujo,Maggio2020,Vlachos:2021weq,Chatzifotis:2021pak,Chatzifotis:2021hpg,Boyanov:2022ark} in order to understand if supermassive compact objects are typical BHs or exotic in nature.